protofire/solhint/README.md

 ## Acknowledgements

-The grammar used by solhint was created and is maintained by [Federico Bond](https://github.com/federicobond).
+The Solidity parser used is maintained by [ConsenSys Diligence Team](https://diligence.consensys.net/).
-You can find it [here](https://github.com/solidityj/solidity-antlr4).
+You can find it [here](https://github.com/consensys/solidity-parser-antlr).

 ## Licence